 In January of 2014, Willoughby was chosen by the Kansas City Streetcar Authority to create the brand identity system for the new streetcar.
-Simultaneously, we engaged with the Kansas City Area Transportation Authority to develop a new regional identity to unite cross-state transportation under one brand.
+Simultaneously, we worked with the Kansas City Area Transportation to develop a new regional identity to unite cross-state transportation under one brand.
 Because we knew the streetcar would be a pivotal addition to the regional system, it was important to make sure that it integrated with the day-to-day transportation environment that was also going through a unification.

-So we traveled down parallel paths to create two brands that would need to stand alone through different timelines, stakeholders and approval processes but, at the end of the day, would need to stand together with a strong and united message.
+So we traveled down parallel paths to create two brands that would need to stand alone through different timelines, stakeholders and approval processes but, at the end of the day, would need to work together with a strong and united message.

 For the streetcar, we began by examining best practices in transportation design around the world, particularly in cities where streetcars were making a comeback.
 We studied successes and failures alike, to discover what could work (and not work) for Kansas City and spoke with transportation advocates across the country.
 We also consulted with many of our city’s longtime public transportation advocates who had been working to bring a streetcar to KC for decades.
 Not surprisingly, we all agreed that the most successfully branded systems were intuitive, flexible, memorable and simple.

 In the end, we demonstrated that even the simplest identities can exude huge personalities.
 The icon seems universal but has a wink of personality and is adaptable to multiple applications.

 A recent survey of downtown businesses revealed that 97% of respondents credited the streetcar with having a positive impact on their business and 80% have experienced a positive change in revenue.
 The next expansion is already in front of voters with a proposed extension that unites downtown with the UMKC Campus.